 Here’s the uncomfortable truth: most student loan platforms are running on infrastructure designed for a different era.

 - Seasonal scaling is a nightmare.
-Peak enrollment season hits, application volume triples, and suddenly you’re scrambling for temporary staff who take weeks to train on your compliance workflows.
+Peak enrollment season hits, application volume triples, and suddenly you’re scrambling for temporary staff who take weeks to train on your workflows.

 The cost?
 McKinsey estimates that banks using legacy manual processes spend 30% more on loan operations than those with modern automation.
 Deloitte puts the automation opportunity for non-core manual tasks at up to 40% of total workload.
 JPMorgan’s automation of commercial loan agreement review alone saved over 360,000 hours per year.